The Yellow Barn Studio & Gallery

 Since 1994, over two thousand emerging artists have had shows at the Yellow Barn Gallery.
 The Yellow Barn Gallery is a great place to sell your artwork.
 Not many galleries can say they have sold three hundred paintings a year.
 People come to buy paintings!
 Many prominent Washington D.C. artists have had their start here.
 The Yellow Barn Studio becomes a gallery every weekend.
 It is a great place to exhibit and sell your paintings.
 You will need at least thirty paintings to exhibit.
 All work must be framed to professional standards and be for sale.
 The Yellow Barn Gallery takes a 35% commission on work sold.
 Exhibitions are well attended.
 The Yellow Barn Gallery has 15,000 visitors per year.
 Make sure you get the dates you want.
 Sign up now.

 For more information or to schedule a show, contact Alex Bartman at email@example.com.

 Friends of the Yellow Barn Member Services

 Friends of the Yellow Barn are invited to display their artwork on the Yellow Barn Virtual Gallery.
 This is a great opportunity for you to promote and sell your artwork.

-All images must be provided in digital form with titles, dimensions, media, and (optionally) prices, and a short biography to include your email.
-You may attach your images to an email to email@example.com.
+All images must be provided in digital form ( Jpeg, sized to 300 dp on the longest side with the resolution of 72).
+Image should include in the title, with the artist name, title of work, dimensions, media, and (optionally) prices.
+A short biography to include your email should be provided.
+You may attach your images to an email to firstname.lastname@example.org.

 If you are not yet a Yellow Barn Member, there will be an additional $70 tax deductible fee to join the Friends of the Yellow Barn.